 At Wildmind we're committed to bringing practical information on meditation to anyone who has internet access.
 We realize that not everyone is able to get to a face-to-face meditation class (although if that's possible we recommend that you make the effort) and we want the benefits of meditation to be available to all.

 The mindfulness of breathing is a fundamental meditation practice that everyone should know.
 The benefits?
 You'll find that this practice helps you to calm your mind so that there's less inner chatter (especially the stuff that makes you unhappy).
-You'll find also that you're less distractible and better able to pay attention.
+You'll find also that you're less distractible, less emotionally reactive, and better able to pay attention.

 Our mantra meditation section is the most popular destination for our visitors.
 Mantras are simply phrases that we repeat (usually internally, but they can also be chanted out loud).
-As well as occupying the mind and thus calming it by preventing it from getting up to the usual mischief that causes us pain, mantras also have a symbolic value that evokes spiritual qualities.
-Go there! »
+As well as occupying the mind and thus calming it by preventing it from getting up to the usual mischief that causes us pain, mantras also have a symbolic value that evokes spiritual qualities, such as compassion, courage, and wisdom.

 The six element practice is a profound reflection on interconnectedness and impermanence.
 It's a very beautiful form of meditation.
 It not only helps us to calm the mind and give us a reassuring sense of our place in the great scheme of things, but it can be unsettling and challenging as well.
 Yes, I know.
 Reassuring and unsettling.
 That's Buddhist practice for you!